 Did I mention I’m going to try adding bacon?
 Because that would seriously put this already amazing pasta dish over the top.
 Even as is, I can say with confidence that this is a restaurant quality meal.

-Be warned, this makes enough to feed a small army, so you may want to consider making half if you’re not feeding a crowd.
+Be warned, this recipe makes enough Smoky White Cheddar Mac and Cheese to feed a small army, so you may want to consider making half if you’re not feeding a crowd.
 Or just make it all and enjoy the leftovers!

 Be sure to save this Smoky White Cheddar Mac and Cheese recipe to your favorite Pinterest board for later.